fabriqnetwork/specular/README.md

 **Configure wallet**

 1. Go to `$DATA_DIR/keys`, import the sequencer key to MetaMask.
-Both accounts are pre-funded with 10 ETH each on L2 network, and you can use them to send transactions.
-Note: on L2, these two accounts are just normal accounts; not to be confused with the sequencer roles on L1 (the addresses are just being reused).
+Both accounts are pre-funded with 10 ETH each on L2, and you can use them to send transactions.
-2. In `Settings -> Networks`, create a new network called `L2` which connects to the sequencer.
+2. In `Settings -> Networks`, create a new network called `L2`, which connects to the sequencer.
 The sequencer node should be running while creating the network.
-Enter `http://localhost:4011` for RPC URL, `13527` for Chain ID, `ETH` for currency symbol (we haven't changed the symbol yet).
+Enter `http://localhost:4011` for the RPC URL, `13527` for the chain ID and `ETH` for currency symbol.

 **Transact**